Sanjak of Vučitrn: Early history

-Contemporary documents like the 1566-7 defter of the sanjak show that the c.
+The 1566–67 defter of the sanjak show that the c.
 1000 villages of the region were mostly inhabited by Christians, with Muslims comprising forty-six households not in compact communities but spread in thirty villages.
 As in nearby Pristina the rate of conversion of Orthodox Slavs to Islam was low.

+17th century

 Ottoman traveller Evliya Çelebi visited the capital of the sanjak in 1660 and observed that the population spoke "Albanian and Turkish, but not Bosnian".
-According to Ottoman sources, sanjak was inhabited with Albanians, Vlachs, Slavs, Turks, Gypsies and others, of Muslim, Orthodox and Catholic confessions.
+According to Ottoman sources, the sanjak was then inhabited by Albanians, Vlachs, Slavs, Turks, Gypsies and others, of Muslim, Orthodox and Catholic confessions.
 Among the Christians a Catholic community also existed as evidenced by a local landmark known as the "Latin cemetery" (varrezat latine).

+18th century

-In 1717, during the Austro-Turkish War, an uprising broke out in the sanjak, raised by the Serb rayah.
-It was brutally suppressed.
+In 1717, during the Austro-Turkish War, the Serb rayah revolted but were brutally suppressed.

+19th century

 In 1864 during the administrative reforms of the era, it was demoted to a kaza of the newly established sanjak of Pristina.